mediquo/docs-sdk/docs/patients.md

 PUT /v1/patients
 ```

 Use this endpoint to integrate your patients into our platform.
-You can bulk many patients at once but keep in mind that we limit up to 1000 patients per request.
+You can bulk many patients at once but keep in mind that we limit up to **100 patients per request**.

 You must provide a unique code for each patient that we will use to identify you patients.
 This way if you want to update the information of a given user, you simply request it again with it's code and the new data.
 The operation will either create or update a patient by the code you provide us.

-In case many patients are provided, the operation will either success or fail as a whole, meaning that in case of an error, no patients will be created or updated unless the response code is 2xx.
+In case many patients are provided, **the operation will either success or fail as a whole**, meaning that in case of an error, no patients will be created or updated unless the response code is not in the 2xx range.

-Since the endpoint handles the data asyncronally, it is possible that there is a small delay between the request and the data being available.
+Since the endpoint handles the data asyncronally, it is possible that there is a **small delay between the request and the data being available**.

 ### Endpoint URL